 Furthermore, the Department of Justice’s guidance around the provision of day and employment supports in integrated settings (U.S. Department of Justice, 2014; United States v.
 State of Rhode Island, 2014) has illustrated the need to define and provide high-quality Community Life Engagement supports.
 Placing additional pressure on states and providers, the Center for Medicare and Medicaid Services released new rules that defined, described, and aligned home and community-based setting requirements specifying maximum opportunities in the most integrated settings (Center for Medicaid and Medicaid Services, 2014).

 Part of the UMass Boston Community-Engaged Teaching, Research, and Service Series. http://scholarworks.umb.edu/engage

-Timmons, Jaimie Ciulla and Sulewski, Jennifer Sullivan, "High-Quality Community Life Engagement Supports: Four Guideposts for Success (Engage: A Brief Look at Community Engagement, Issue No. 3, 2016)" (2016).
+Timmons, Jaimie Ciulla; Sulewski, Jennifer Sullivan; and ThinkWork! at the Institute for Community Inclusion at UMass Boston, "High-Quality Community Life Engagement Supports: Four Guideposts for Success (Engage: A Brief Look at Community Engagement, Issue No. 3, 2016)" (2016).
 All Institute for Community Inclusion Publications.
 16.